arvados/l7g/go/experimental/tile-library-architecture/README.md

 Once this project is on GitHub, use the `go get` command like with any other Go package on GitHub.
 Make sure to get every package, since `tilelibrary` and `genome` rely on `structures`, and `genome` relies on `tilelibrary`.

-## MergeFastJ Program Usage
+## CreateLibrary Program Usage

 ---

-The `mergefastj` program has the functionality to combine a series of directories of genome files containing FastJs and write the resulting library to disk.
+The `createlibrary` program has the functionality to combine a series of directories of genome files containing FastJs and write the resulting library to disk.

-Within the `mergefastj` folder, the command to run the program is `./mergefastj`.
-Outside of this directory, the command will be the filepath to the `mergefastj` program in the `mergefastj` folder.
-All non-flag arguments given to the command should be directories of FastJ files to add to the library.
+Within the `createlibrary` folder, the command to run the program is `./createlibrary`.
+Outside of this directory, the command will be the filepath to the `createlibrary` program in the `createlibrary` folder.
+All non-flag arguments given to the command should be after all flags, and should be directories of FastJ files to add to the library.

-In the docker container `jchen/golangmergefastj`, the command `mergefastj` will work without needing to use the path to the program (useful for CWL workflows).

 The following flags apply:
 - `-version`: specifies the version of the SGLF to be outputted.
 A value 0 outputs regular SGLF files, and 1 outputs SGLFv2 files.
 Behavior is not defined when the `-version` flag is given any other number.
 Default behavior is 0 (regular SGLF files).
 - `-textfile`: specifies the location and name of the text file where the command is allowed to write intermediate data.
 Default behavior is to write the intermediate data to a text file called `test.txt` in the current directory.
 Files are created if they do not exist.
 - `-dir`: specifies the directory to write the output files to.
 If the directory does not exist, it will be created.
 Default behavior is to write the output files to the current directory.

-A successful run will print out the directory that was written to as an absolute path.
-This is useful for other programs that need to access the created files.
+A successful run will print out the directory that was written to as an absolute path, if other programs need to access the created files.

 ## MergeLibraries Program Usage